 We introduce a defect to \eqref{eq:c_SSH} by introducing a dislocation of length $l>0$ to the centre of one of the unit cells.
 This gives the medium

 which is depicted in \Cref{fig:dislocation}.
+If the dislocation $d$ is not equal to an integer multiple of the periodicity $h$, then the perturbation is non-compact since the periodic material is shifted on either side to accomodate the defect.
 A three-dimensional version of this material was studied in \cite{ammari2020robust}, where it was shown that two localised eigenmodes are introduced with eigenfrequencies in the first band gap and these eigenfrequencies converge to a point in the middle of the band gap as the dislocation becomes arbitrarily large.
-Similar dislocated media have also been studied in the setting of Schr\"odinger operators \cite{drouot2020defect}.
+Similar dislocated media have also been studied in the setting of Schr\"odinger operators \cite{drouot2020defect, gontier2020edge}.

 When the medium is perturbed by the introduction of a dislocation, we can use \Cref{thm:localised} to find the eigenfrequencies of the localised eigenmodes.
 The result of solving the resulting equation is shown in \Cref{fig:dislocation_bands}.
 We see that successive localised eigenmodes are created, with eigenfrequencies lying within the first spectral band gap.